Educational Observership for Ukrainian Surgeons

 Background

-To address this need, OU Health has partnered with Face to Face — the humanitarian arm of the American Academy of Facial Plastic and Reconstructive Surgeons (AAFPRS) — as well as various non-governmental organizations (NGO) such as Razom for Ukraine, INgenius, and Sooner Hope for Ukraine to develop the first academic-based educational observership in head and neck reconstruction for Ukrainian surgeons.
+In September 2022, planning began with Face to Face — the humanitarian arm of the American Academy of Facial Plastic and Reconstructive Surgeons (AAFPRS) — as well as Razom for Ukraine, to develop the first academic-based educational observership in head and neck reconstruction for Ukrainian surgeons.
+The one-month curriculum

-In September 2022, planning began to develop a one-month curriculum that included both observation of techniques in the operating room as well as proctored, hands-on experience in the Clinical Skills and Education lab at the University of Oklahoma.
+included both observation of techniques in the operating room as well as proctored, hands-on experience in the Clinical Skills and Education lab at the University of Oklahoma.

 Operation Ukraine at OU Health